marckean/marcseparation/_docs/5050_custody.md

 Shared parenting also improves living standards by allowing a child to spend more time with the higher-earning parent.
 Income statistics for Australia show that recipients of child support earn only about half of what payers do.
 And payers usually have less than 14% physical custody.
 Where kids see paying parents more, the children are materially better off.

-“The majority (65 per cent) of child support payers have below 14 per cent care of their children.
+> *The majority (65 per cent) of child support payers have below 14 per cent care of their children.
 The median income of payers was $47,985.
-The median income of child support payees at June 2019 was $23,953”.… Department of Social Services submission to Australia's Family Law Inquiry
+The median income of child support payees at June 2019 was $23,953*.… Department of Social Services submission to Australia's Family Law Inquiry

 One reason why child support recipients have low incomes is the amount of time they spend looking after children.
 In contrast, 50/50 custody allows both parents to participate in the workforce and earn a good income.